ABC67876/GroundingSeg/README.md

 # GroundingSeg
 **This repo is not refactored yet， not ready to use currently!!!**
-**MRI images will not be released, avoiding violating licences.
-Code for data processing is given.**

 ## Installation
 This project is modified from mmdetection.
 Follow the steps: